Adrianites/UnrealAssetBot/README.md

 For this bot you will need a chromedriver for it to access the website.

-Don't forget to update the chromedriver regularly to match the version of Chrome you are using, or it may result in errors!

 ---

 # Here is a detailed way to get all of the things you will need.